hbradleyiii/ww/README.rst

 method.
 If the file does already exist, the existing data is loaded into memory.

-The ``verify`` method first calls the parent ``verify`` which checks existance, permissions, and ownership.
+The ``Htaccess.verify`` method first calls the parent ``verify`` which checks existance, permissions, and ownership.
 Then it checks to make sure any appropriate sections are applied.
 It will also warn of sections that are applied but contain an old or modified version of the section.
 If the repair flag is set to ``True`` the method attempts to correct any errors.
 It does not affect any data outside the 'sections'.
 If the sections are malformed, it raises an error.

 Module: vhost
 ~~~~~~~~~~~~~